 What is the problem?

-Both South Darfur and Blue Nile States are characterized by massive population displacement and high levels of poverty with many families living in camps for internally displaced people.
+Both South Darfur and Blue Nile States are characterised by massive population displacement and high levels of poverty, with many families living in camps for internally displaced people.
 When families flee, they are often forced to leave behind their only assets and their support networks, arriving in already over-populated areas where employment opportunities are scarce and often underpaid.